Order of the Polar Star: Grades

 Before 2023, clergymen and women were not called Knight, but instead made a Ledamot av andliga ståndet ("Member of the Cloth") for clergymen or a Ledamot ("Member") for women.
-However, since 2023, the Order makes no difference between men and women.
+However, since 2023, the Order makes no distinction between men and women.

 The Order also has a medal: the "Polar Star Medal".

 Investiture

 Before 1975 each royal order had their own investiture ceremony.

 When the royal orders were reinstated, however, this practice was not restored.
 Instead a new state ceremony was created in which all recipients of all orders are awarded.
 The new ceremony is held in the White Sea Hall of the Stockholm Palace, decorated with the banners and insignia of the royal orders.
 After the King and Queen are announced by the Herald of the Royal Orders, tapping his staff on the floor twice, and make their entrance to the Seraphim March, the Chancellor of the Royal Orders makes an introduction speech and the King himself delivers a speech each recipient of all orders are, one by one, one order at a time from highest to lowest in rank, announced and called upon by the Deputy Chancellor of the Royal Orders to receive their insignia from the King and shake his hand.
 After all recipients of a certain order have received their award, the fanfare of that order is performed before the investiture of members of the next order begins.
 This ceremony was first held on 31 May 2024.